Battle of Sebastopolis: Background

+which meant that this population would have a particular function to fulfill under the emperor's direction, presumably to participate in military campaigns.
+In about 690, Neboulos was placed as the corps' commander (archon).

-Justinian II was bound by a treaty with the caliphate that granted him tribute in gold coins.
+Justinian II was bound by a treaty with the Umayyad Caliphate that granted him tribute in gold coins.
 However, he devised a way to undermine it.
-He introduced new coins featuring his portrait on one side and that of Christ on the other.
-Abd al-Malik made similar coins but omitted Christ's image, making them slightly lighter.
+He introduced new coins featuring his portrait on one side and Christ's on the other.
+The leader of the caliphate, Abd al-Malik ibn Marwan, made similar coins but omitted Christ's image, making them slightly lighter.
 Justinian then refused the tribute, claiming that the coins were not equivalent.
 When Abd al-Malik offered to increase the amount to meet the agreed value, Justinian II declared the treaty broken and began preparations for war.

 Battle

-In 692/3, after the corps' training had been completed, they were employed en masse by Justinian II in a major campaign against the Umayyads under the strategos of the Anatolics, Leontios.
+By the summer of 692, (Note: Scholars provide alternative years, 691 and 693.) after the corps' training had been completed, they were employed en masse by Justinian II in a major campaign against the Umayyads under the strategos of the Anatolics, Leontios.

-The long preparation by Justinian II, gave sufficient time for the caliphate to raise their own army and invaded Byzantium before Justinian's army invaded the caliphate's territories.
-The Byzantines engaged the Arabs near Sebastopolis, in the middle of Armeniac Theme, and initially had the upper hand.
-The Umayyads, incensed at the breaking of the treaty, used copies of its texts in the place of a flag.
-However, Neboulos, with the bulk (some 20,000) of his men, deserted the Byzantine lines and went over to the Arabs, allegedly bribed by the Arab commander, Muhammad ibn Marwan.
+The long preparation by Justinian II gave the caliphate sufficient time to raise its own army and invade Byzantium before Justinian's army invaded the caliphate's territories.
+The Byzantines engaged the Arabs near Sebastopolis, in the middle of the Armeniac Theme.
+The Umayyads, incensed at the breaking of the treaty, used copies of its texts in the place of a flag to emphasize the justice of their cause.
+In the battle, the Byzantines initially had the upper hand.
+However, Neboulos, with the bulk (some 20,000 (Note: Scholars have expressed the belief that this figure is overstated.)) of his men, deserted the Byzantine lines and went over to the Arabs, allegedly bribed by the Arab commander, Muhammad ibn Marwan.
 The actions of Neboulos ensured the defeat of the Byzantines.

 Aftermath

 Justinian II's defeat deprived him of a viable army to continue his military campaigns, and the rupture of the treaty with the caliphate enabled the Arabs to launch new raids against Byzantine territories.

-Sources report how thereafter Justinian II blamed Leontios for the defeat and imprisoned him.
-He took his revenge on the remaining Slavs.
-He disbanded the corps, and killed or sold into slavery many of its men, as well as killed the families of the deserters at Leukete near the gulf of Nicomedia.
-Much of this extermination took place 694/5; some scholars dispute this account.
+Sources report that after the battle, Justinian II blamed Leontios for the defeat and imprisoned him.
+Irritated by the defeat acted on the remaining Slavs, he disbanded the entire corps and killed or sold into slavery many of its men, as well as killed the families of the deserters at Leukete near the Gulf of Nicomedia.
+Much of this extermination took place in 694/695; some scholars dispute this account.
 Neboulos and his men, on the other hand, were settled by the Umayyads in Syria, and were employed in subsequent Arab forays into Byzantine-held Asia Minor.
-Douglas Whalin contends that the story of Neboulos illustrates the challenges the Byzantine Empire faced in depending on foederati (foreign tribe allies bounded by a treaty) when they were not sufficiently Romanized.
+Historian Douglas Whalin contends that the story of Neboulos illustrates the challenges the Byzantine Empire faced in depending on foederati (foreign tribe allies bounded by a treaty) when they were not sufficiently Romanized.